ABOUT BARBERSHOP BOOKS

 WHAT IS BARBERSHOP BOOKS?

 Barbershop Books is the debut program of Reading Holiday Project, Inc., a 501(c)(3) nonprofit literacy organization in New York City.
 Developed in Harlem, Barbershop Books is a community-based program that creates child-friendly reading spaces in barbershops across America.
-We leverage the cultural significance of barbershops in black communities to increase boys' access to culturally relevant, age appropriate, and gender responsive children's books and to increase the amount of time boys read for fun.
+We leverage the cultural significance of barbershops in black communities to increase boys' access to culturally relevant, age appropriate, and gender responsive children's books and to increase out-of-school time reading among young black boys.

 THE LITERACY CHALLENGE